 Capitalize a formal title when it precedes a name (Dean John Smith; Professor of Surgery Jane Smith).
-Lowercase a formal title after a name (Sara Smith, MD, dean of the College of Medicine; John Smith, a professor of medicine).
+Lowercase a formal title after a name (Sara Smith, MD, dean of the College of Medicine; John Smith, a professor in the Department of Medicine).
 One exception: capitalize a named professorship both before and after a name (Distinguished University Professor of Surgery Jane Smith; James Smith, Distinguished University Professor of Medicine).

-Clinical titles should be listed in this order (David Overton, MD, associate dean of resident affairs and professor of the Department of Emergency Medicine).
+Clinical titles should be listed in this order (David Overton, MD, associate dean of Graduate Medical Education and professor of the Department of Emergency Medicine).